BBV87 Chikungunya Vaccine Description

 BBV87 Chikungunya Vaccine News

 June 3, 2020 - The Coalition for Epidemic Preparedness Innovations (CEPI) announced a new partnering agreement to advance the development of a Chikungunya vaccine.
-The CEPI will provide the consortium with up to US $14.1 million for vaccine manufacturing and clinical development of a 2-dose live-inactivated vaccine (BBV87) against Chikungunya.
+The CEPI will provide the consortium up to US $14.1 million for vaccine manufacturing and clinical development of a 2-dose live-inactivated vaccine (BBV87) against Chikungunya.
 The European Union's Horizon 2020 program supports the funding through an existing framework partnership agreement with CEPI.
 The consortium was also supported with a grant of up to US $2.0 million from the Indian Government's Ind-CEPI initiative to fund the set-up of GMP manufacturing facilities for the vaccine in India and subsequent manufacture of clinical trial materials.

 June 2, 2020 - Oslo, Norway; Seoul, South Korea; Telangana, India—CEPI, in collaboration with Ind-CEPI, has announced a new partnering agreement with a consortium comprising Bharat Biotech (BBIL) and the International Vaccine Institute (IVI) to advance the development of a Chikungunya vaccine.